 In short, SIOC is fully supported by Pure Storage, but Pure Storage makes no specific recommendations for configuration.

-While it is too high in general to be useful for FlashArray-induced latency, SDRS differs from SIOC in the latency it actually looks at.
+While it is too high in general to be useful for FlashArray induced latency, SDRS differs from SIOC in the latency it actually looks at.
 SDRS uses the “VMObservedLatency” (referred to a GAVG in esxtop) averages from the hosts accessing the datastore.
-Therefore, this latency includes time spent queueing in the ESXi kernel.
+Therefore, this latency includes time spent queuing in the ESXi kernel.
 So, theoretically, a high-IOPS workload, with a low configured device queue depth limit, an I/O could conceivably spend 5 ms or more queuing in the kernel.
 In this situation Storage DRS will suggest moving a virtual machine to a datastore which does not have an overwhelmed queue.

 That being said, this is still an unlikely scenario because: